 back to top

-Sickle cell anemia is more common in certain ethnic groups, including:
+Sickle cell disease is more common in certain ethnic groups, including:

 - People of African descent, including African-Americans (among whom 1 in 12 carries a sickle cell gene)

 - Hispanic-Americans from Central and South America

 - People of Middle Eastern, Asian, Indian, and Mediterranean descent

 Because sickle cell disease symptoms can begin by four months of age, early diagnosis is critical.
 All newborns in the United States are now tested for the disease.
 Sickle cell disease can be identified before birth by testing a sample of amniotic fluid or tissue from the placenta.
 People who carry the sickle cell gene can seek genetic counseling before pregnancy to discuss options.back to top

 Signs and symptoms of sickle cell disease can be mild or severe enough to require frequent hospitalizations.
 They may include: